-The Council has adopted and has implemented the key recommendations of the Treasury Management Code of Practice (Revised 2009).
+The Council applies the key recommendations of the Treasury Management Code of Practice.
 This, together with the other arrangements detailed in the schedule below, are considered vital to the achievement of proper corporate governance in treasury management, and the responsible officer will monitor and, if and when necessary, report upon the effectiveness of these arrangements.

-- List of documents to be made available for public inspection.
+- A. List of documents to be made available for public inspection.

 - Annual Statement of Accounts

-- Budget Book

 - Treasury Management Policy

-- > Treasury Management Strategy
+- Treasury Management Strategy

+- Budget Reports

 - Budget Monitoring Reports

 - Annual and Half-Year Treasury Report

 - Council Committee Agendas and Minutes

-Council's website

-• Financial information is additionally available on the Council's website
+B. Council's website

-Procedures for consultation with stakeholders

-Members and senior officers of the Council are consulted via reports to Management Board and District Executive and officer/member briefing sessions
+- Financial information is additionally available on the Council's website - C. Procedures for consultation with stakeholders - Members and senior officers of the Council are consulted via reports to Senior Leadership Team, Leadership Meeting, District Executive and officer/member briefing sessions.